Femtosecond time-resolved electronic sum frequency generation for the investigation of opto-electronically relevant interfaces

 The experimental setup is characterized using ZnO.
 Due to its wurtzite structure, ZnO lacks inversion symmetry and therefore gives a significant bulk contribution to the second order nonlinear effects.
-The optical band gap of ZnO of 3.4 eV makes it transparent to both the WLC and the 800 nm beam, and we expect resonances to occur as final state transitions in the UV.
+The optical band gap of ZnO of 3.4 eV makes it transparent to both the WLC and the 800 nm beam.
+We expect resonances to occur as final state transitions in the UV.
 Figure 2 shows one of the first data sets obtained with the setup.
 In figure 2(a) we depict an SFG spectrum for two sample temperatures.
 The bottom axis reports the SFG wavelength in nm and the top axis the corresponding energy in eV.
-It is compared to the convolution of the WLC spectrum with the one of the RegA output at 800 nm which gives a reference for the expected nonresonant SFG signal, without yet taking into account the system response.
+We compare the convolution of the WLC spectrum with the RegA output at 800 nm which gives a reference for the expected nonresonant SFG signal, without yet taking into account the system response.
 The high energy cutoff is due to the bandpass filter closing at 314 nm and the small signature around 300 nm is the residual scattered intensity from the pump beam.
 Clearly the two curves deviate from each other, indicating an electronic resonance at 361.5 nm (3.43 eV) that grows with decreasing temperature.
 This means that the electronic SFG is indeed sensitive to electronic transitions in the UV final states of the SFG process.

 Figure 2 (a) Temperature-dependent SFG signal from bulk ZnO and simulated non-resonant SFG spectrum obtained from the convolution of WLC and 800 nm spectra.
 Note that the bandpass filter transmits in the region between 314 and 378 nm. (b) Bottom panel: Detail of the SFG spectrum at 100 K reported in (a) in the wavelength region of interest.
 Top: Background subtracted time- and energy- resolved 2D SFG spectrum measured at 100 K. Right panel: Timedependent traces corresponding to the areas marked by the same color in the 2D plot.

-In conclusion we have shown first measurements of electronic resonances and their relaxation dynamics with SFG in a non-centroymmetric crystal.
-This data set is the proof of principle that time-resolved electronic sum frequency generation can unveil electronic resonances and their dynamics also in solid state compounds and constitutes the first step towards interface selective time-resolved electronic spectroscopy.
+In conclusion we have shown first measurements of electronic resonances and their relaxation dynamics with SFG in a non-centrosymmetric crystal.
+This data set is the proof of principle that time-resolved electronic sum frequency generation can unveil electronic resonances and their dynamics in solid state compounds.
+It constitutes the first step towards interface selective time-resolved electronic spectroscopy.